ZipsRacingElectric/STM32F405-Common/doc/writing_can_nodes.md

-# Introduction to CAN Nodes - Zips Racing
+# Writing CAN Nodes - Zips Racing
 The STM32F405 common library further abstracts ChibiOS's CAN interface with the CAN node interface.
 The main purpose of a CAN node is to decode the CAN messages of a specific devices a the CAN-bus (sensors and control units, for example).
 The CAN node loosely uses an inheritance pattern, meaning there is an interface (the `canNode_t` struct) and then there are implementors of said interface (ex. `bms_t` or `amk_t`).
 The interface is never meant to be directly instanced, rather it simply describes how specific CAN nodes should look.

 ## Declaration